-Assuming that you’ve selected your dream home, gathered all the necessary paperwork, and checked your credit score, the final step to make your nesting dreams come true is choosing a mortgage plan, which comes with a lot acronyms and financial savvy that we admittedly can use a helpful hand with.
+Assuming that you’ve selected your dream home, gathered all the necessary paperwork, and checked your credit score, the final step to make your nesting dreams come true is choosing a mortgage plan, which comes with a lot of acronyms and financial savvy that we admittedly can use a helping hand with.
 So we rung up Erin Lantz, VP and GM of mortgages for Trulia, who gave us a crash course explaining all the ins and outs of what the slightly tedious but necessary process entails.
 Ready to dive in?
 Your dream home awaits.

-Term to Know: debt-to-income ratio.
+Term to know: debt-to-income ratio.
 Your goal here is to reach a favorable DTI, which is calculated by dividing your existing debt (think credit card bills, student loans, and monthly payments like car insurance), including your desired monthly mortgage payment, by your total gross income.
 You want a low debt-to-income ratio, with lenders favoring 28% to 33%.

 While you can marginally increase or decrease your monthly payments based on how much cash you put down, she says you should first figure out what your monthly spend should be.
-“That way the down payment will become a much more smaller portion of the decision.”
+“That way the down payment will become a much smaller portion of the decision.”

-Term to Know: jumbo loan.
+Term to know: jumbo loan.
 Based on your state and county, Fannie Mae or Freddie Mac have decided what the loan limits should be (find your county’s specific loan limits here).
 Anything below the limits is called a “conforming” loan.
 Once surpassing that limit, you’ve now entered into a “jumbo loan,” which grants the lender more flexibility to structure the loan program to offer more varied jumbo products.
 “In order to qualify for a jumbo mortgage, you’ll still need to be able to afford a higher loan amount and a higher down payment because it’s a bigger loan,” says Lantz.
 “But the interest rate should be comparable.
 It used to be the case that the interest rate is a lot higher with a jumbo loan, but that difference has pretty much disappeared.”

 Grab Your Keys:

-There are three types of government-insured mortgages, which are for veterans, rural residents with modest income, and the more widely applicable: FHA.
+There are three types of government-insured mortgages, which are for veterans, rural residents with modest income, and the more widely applicable FHA.

-Term to Know: Federal Housing Administration loan.
-This loan is offered by the U.S. Department of Housing, and it’s an attractive loan, thanks to its very low-interest rates and lenient qualification requirements.
+Term to know: Federal Housing Administration loan.
+This loan is offered by the U.S. Department of Housing, and it’s an attractive loan, thanks to its very low interest rates and lenient qualification requirements.
 You only need a minimum credit score of 580 (the average is 750) to qualify, and a down payment could be as low as 3.5% of the home’s purchase price (the average is 20%).

 For first-time home buyers, while the pre-qualifications are much more feasible, there’s a catch.
 With an FHA loan, you’ll have to pay an upfront mortgage insurance premium, in addition to a monthly mortgage insurance fee.